 Touring campus by yourself

 When it comes to touring a campus, guided tours are typically the way to go, but they are certainly not the only way.
 Either online or in the admissions office, most schools offer some sort of map that lists important places on campus or gives a full walking tour.
 These are often the best way to hit the campus’s highlights on your own.
 However, it’s tough to argue that there is anything better than a student-led tour, which leads to another option: simply asking.
-While visiting Emerson College in Boston, my mother and I politely asked a student in the admissions office if they knew anyone who could show us around even though we knew it was after hours.
+While visiting Emerson College in Boston, my mother and I politely asked a student in the admission office if they knew anyone who could show us around even though we knew it was after hours.
 One of the students volunteered to show us around himself, taking over an hour of his own time to tell us about the school and show us all the main buildings.
 His love and enthusiasm for his school was even more evident than in the guided tours I had taken elsewhere, because he was doing it of his own volition in a setting that was in no way scripted.

 Find where the students are